NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Vehicle: Fraction Charged at Home**

 The fraction of charging energy provided by the at-home charger to the vehicle, only applies to electric vehicles.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.10.0/workflow_inputs.html#hpxml-vehicles'>HPXML Vehicles</a>) is used.

 - **Name:** ``vehicle_fraction_charged_home``
 - **Type:** ``Double``